 The final decision on whether to terminate a shoreline wildlife response will remain with the relevant Control Agency for the WA/NT shorelines.

-If a shoreline wildlife response is required at a Commonwealth shoreline (E.g., Ashmore Reef or Cartier Island), the response termination will occur in consultation with AMSA and other relevant Government agencies (refer Table 2-4).
+If a shoreline wildlife response is required at a Commonwealth shoreline (E.g., Ashmore Reef), the response termination will occur in consultation with AMSA and other relevant Government agencies (refer Table 2-4).